Springe direkt zu Inhalt

 MATH+ wants to have a long-lasting impact on the development of mathematics.

-However, the research program of MATH+ goes far beyond technology-driven research.
-“Our goal is to use mathematics to open up new topics in selected future fields,” explains Professor Christof Schütte of Freie Universität Berlin, the third spokesperson for the cluster.
-“We are thinking of unusual and new collaborations on socially relevant topics, especially with colleagues from the humanities and social sciences.”
-Alongside specific research projects, a new creative element called the “Topic Development Lab” will also be founded, providing intellectual freedom and offering a framework for completely different research formats.
-It will bring together world-renowned scientists from all disciplines to explore new research topics.
-Moreover, MATH+ itself shall become an object of research: a sociological study will analyze the Cluster of Excellence’s role in the career development of young female mathematicians and the influence it has on career decisions and academic selection processes.
+However, the MATH+ research program goes far beyond technology-oriented research.
+The aim is also to enter into unusual and new collaborations on socially relevant topics, particularly with colleagues from the humanities and social sciences.
+In addition to specific research projects, a new creative element, the “Topic Development Lab”, is to be introduced: it creates intellectual freedom and offers a framework for very different formats.
+Here, world-renowned scientists from all disciplines will come together to explore new research topics.
+In addition, MATH+ itself will become an object of research: a sociological study will analyze the role of the Cluster of Excellence in the career development of young female mathematicians and how it affects career decisions and academic selection processes.

-MATH+ wants to have a long-lasting impact on the development of mathematics in Germany and the world.
-For this reason, research training and education of talented young researchers is of the utmost importance.
-Here, MATH+ will build on and further develop the internationally renowned Berlin Mathematical School (BMS), with the aim, among other things, of closing the career gap between the phase as a post-doctoral researcher and a professorship.
+MATH+ aims to have a lasting impact on the development of mathematics in Germany and the world.
+For this reason, the highest importance is attached to education in studies and research.
+MATH+ is building on the further development of the internationally renowned Berlin Mathematical School (BMS), with the aim of closing the career gap between the postdoctoral phase and a professorship.

-Spokespersons: Prof. Christoph Schütte (Freie Universität Berlin) Applicant universities: Freie Universität Berlin, Humboldt-Universität zu Berlin, Technische Universität Berlin (coordinating university) Participating institutions: Weierstrass Institute for Applied Analysis and Stochastics (WIAS), Zuse Institute Berlin (ZIB) Cooperation partners:
+Spokespersons: Claudia Schillings (Freie Universität Berlin), Andrea Walther (Humboldt-Universität zu Berlin) und Sebastian Pokutta (Technische Universität Berlin) Applicant universities: Freie Universität Berlin, Humboldt-Universität zu Berlin, Technische Universität Berlin (coordinating university) Participating institutions: Weierstrass Institute for Applied Analysis and Stochastics (WIAS), Zuse Institute Berlin (ZIB) Cooperation partners:

 • The Berlin-Brandenburg Academy of Sciences and Humanities (BBAW)